 The Year R phonics curriculum teaches children the first letter sounds in manageable groups, based on the Letters and Sounds programme.
 Children are then taught to read and then write simple words using these sounds.
-By the end of Year R, all the children we aim for all children to be working securely in Phase 3 and the majority working within Phase 4.
-In our Year R parent Curriculum Workshop we teach parents how we deliver phonics within the curriculum and model to them the skill of blending and segmenting.
+By the end of Year R, we aim for all children to be working securely in Phase 3 and the majority working within Phase 4.
+In our Year R Parent Curriculum Workshop we teach parents how we deliver phonics within the curriculum and model to them the skill of blending and segmenting.

 The children in Year 2 continue to follow the Letters and Sounds programme and the main focus is on supporting children’s spelling strategies.
 Children will be taught the many different rules for spelling plurals, and adding prefixes and suffixes to words.

 Reading and early phonics are instrumental and work closely together to ensure our children develop secure reading skills.
 We ensure our books our fully decodable and are given to the children at the correct phase of phonics they are working at.
 Alongside this skill they are taught how use the text to answer comprehension questions.

 This video models the skill of blending sounds together:

 There are also a wealth of websites with games which could support your child's progress in phonics...

 This website has lots of free games that are useful for blending to read and is also useful for deciding whether word is real or nonsense: